thenanocenter/website/readme.md

 To stop the docker containers, hit 'ctrl + c' run `docker-compose stop`

 To start the docker container, run `docker-compose up`

+This includes a webpach watch task

+To build the assets for productioon run:

+`docker-compose exec frontend npm prod`